Religious Studies & Philosophy

 The main religious focus of the course is the Judaeo-Christian philosophical and theological approaches to God and the world.
 There is opportunity to discuss other world views, but this is general focus of the course.

-What careers benefit from the study of Philosophy and Ethics?
+What careers benefit from the study of Religious Studies?

 Law, Lecturing, Teaching, Journalism, Publishing, Local Government, Marketing, Civil Service, Psychotherapy